StephanErb/aurora/docs/getting-started/overview.md

 ![Aurora Components](../images/components.png)

 * **Aurora scheduler**
-  The scheduler will be your primary interface to the work you run in your cluster.
+  The scheduler is your primary interface to the work you run in your cluster.
 You will instruct it to run jobs, and it will manage them in Mesos for you.
 You will also frequently use the scheduler's read-only web interface as a heads-up display for what's running in your cluster.